Financial Planning

 2. Thorough Understanding of Federal Employee Benefits

-With a deep understanding of the nuances involved, financial advisors can help you through each stage of your federal career.
+TSP financial advisors understand the details of federal careers and can guide you at every stage.
 They must understand government benefits like the Federal Employees Retirement System (FERS) or the Civil Service Retirement System (CSRS).
 Without this background, financial advisors won't be of much help to ensure you can get the most out of your benefits.

 3. Clarity on Your Financial Goals and Needs